 QNZPE includes fees and expenses of non-New Zealanders who work on the production in New Zealand, provided (in the case of non-cast members) they work on the production for at least 14 days in total.
 Further details on exclusions to QNZPE are set out in the criteria.

-For planning purposes, all applicants must either register with the NZFC prior to the start of principal photography or apply for a provisional certificate.
-The registration form is available at the bottom of this page.
+To be eligible for the grant, all applicants must either register with the Film Commission prior to the start of principal photography or apply for a provisional certificate.
+The registration is available at the bottom of this page.

 If an applicant chooses not to register, they must apply for a provisional certificate.
 A provisional certificate is not a guarantee that the production will receive final certification but it does indicate whether the production meets the relevant specific eligibility criteria or general eligibility criteria.